salesforce/utam-js-recipes/README.md

 ```sh
 $ yarn test --spec force-app/test/record-*.spec.js
 ```
+> [!NOTE]

-> Note: CRUD tests will modify real records in the org so only sandbox or development-specific orgs should be used.
+> CRUD tests will modify real records in the org so only sandbox or development-specific orgs should be used.

 ### Run the local app in a scratch org test